snoobi-seggs/nilou_seggs/README.md

 7)added killdropitems plugin but not as plugin<br>
 8)added giveart command that actually takes in the stat value as parems unlike the shit /give command<br>
 9)hall of shame built into jar file<br>

+<h4>8/9/22</h4>
+1)added pause command that doesnt work coz its called client side but still there for nice 2)added shittp command to teleport to a location (works same way as /tp) but without a tp cutscene 3)added freeze command to freeze ur current character and refresh it allowing u to spam burst with /stats freeze cdr 1? why tf does this command even exist bruh its so useless like [sakura maverick kira oca yuuichi]